translation-cards/txc-maker/docs/setup.md

 2. Maven >3.1
 3. Node.js v6

-## 3. Run the (whole) application
+## 3. Run the application

-The webapp is built and deployed with Maven and Google AppEngine.
-The following commands will be useful:
+The webapp is built and deployed with Maven, NPM, and Google AppEngine.

+1. from `src/UI`, run `npm install`
+ * This sets up the angular code
-   * To run locally, use `mvn appengine:devserver` from the project root
+2. from the project root, run `mvn appengine:devserver`
-    * Access the app at http://localhost:8080/get-txc
+  * This runs the server at http://localhost:8080/get-txc

+In order for your changes to the Angular app to show up while you're running the server, you will have to copy the contents of `src/UI/app` into `target/txcmaker-1.0-SNAPSHOT`.
+Otherwise, you will have to restart the server to see the changes.

-## 4. Run the (frontend part of the) application
+## 4. Develop on the frontend

 From the `src/UI` directory:

 * `npm install` : install dependencies
  * `npm install --unsafe-perm` : use this if using docker
-* `npm run config` : configure your Java backend location, defaults to http://localhost:8080
- * Set the API_LOCATION environment variable if the backend is not running on your machine
 * `npm run test` : Run the Jasmine tests through Karma.
-Connect to http://localhost:9876 to debug with your browser.
+ * Connect to http://localhost:9876 to debug with your browser.
 * `npm run start` : Start a simple server which serves the files.
+This won't connect to the backend, it's just for quick feedback

 ## Debug configuration (optional)